Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Triangulations

 and since $\Delta$ decomposes $S_{g,\vec p}$ in triangles

 then from these two last equations one deduces that:

 Hence $\#E(\Delta)$, $\#E_e(\Delta)$, $\#E_i(\Delta)$, $\#V(\Delta)$, $\#F(\Delta)$ are entirely determined by the topology of $S_{g,\vec p}$.

-\begin{definition} The \emph{pure mapping class group} $\mathrm{PMod}(\bar{S}_{g,\vec{p}})$ of a marked surface $\bar{S}_{g,\vec{p}}$, that is, the group of all orientation-preserving diffeomorphisms of $\bar{S}_{g,\vec{p}}$ fixing all marked points of the surface modulo the diffeomorphisms which are isotopic relative to boundary to the identity, acts naturally on ideal triangulations. \end{definition}
+\begin{definition}\labelx{def:pure_Mod_marked} The \emph{pure mapping class group} $\mathrm{PMod}(\bar{S}_{g,\vec{p}})$ of a marked surface $\bar{S}_{g,\vec{p}}$, that is, the group of all orientation-preserving diffeomorphisms of $\bar{S}_{g,\vec{p}}$ fixing all marked points of the surface modulo the diffeomorphisms which are isotopic relative to boundary to the identity, acts naturally on ideal triangulations. \end{definition}

-\begin{remark} Note that the total number of ideal triangulations of a marked surface is in general infinite, however, up to the action of $\mathrm{PMod}(\bar{S}_{g,\vec{p}})$ on the surface their number is finite. \end{remark}
+\begin{remark}\labelx{total_num_triang} Note that the total number of ideal triangulations of a marked surface is in general infinite, however, up to the action of $\mathrm{PMod}(\bar{S}_{g,\vec{p}})$ on the surface their number is finite. \end{remark}